gwenjo/mario-memory/README.md

 * JavaScript - I have used JavaScript to rotate the cards in the deck and run a timer.
 * Github – to create a repository.
 * Gitpod – for working in my repository.
-* Bootstrap – I have used bootstrap for my popup modal.
+* Bootstrap – I have used bootstrap for navbar.

 ### Tools used